qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 The responsibility of maintaining invariant:

 - The database/framework/OS/language etc. is responsible of maintaining invariant.
 For example, database maintains the validity of index and materialized view.
 If they don't have bugs, the invariant won't be violated.
 - The application code is responsible for maintaining the invariant.
 This is more **error-prone**.
-In that case, **good abstraction helps managing invariant by encapsulating**.
-Maintaining an invariant often require all the code over different places to "collaborate" together

 In the second case (application code maintains invariant), to make it less error prone, we can **encapsulate the data and the invariant-maintaining code**, and ensuring that **any usage of encapsulated API won't violate the invariant**.
 If some usages of API can break the invariant and developer can only know it by considering implementation, then it's a leaky abstraction.

-For example, one common invariant is to ensure consistency between derived data and base data (source-of-truth).
+For example, one common invariant to maintain is **consistency between derived data and base data (source-of-truth)**.
 There are many solutions:

 - Make the derived data always **compute-on-demand**.
 No longer need to manually maintain invariant.
 But it may cost performance.
-  - Some internal caching can make compute-on-demand be faster.
+  - Caching can make compute-on-demand be faster.
 - Store the derived data as mutable state and manually keep consistency with source-of-truth.
 This is the most error-prone solution.
 All **modifications to base data should "notify" the derived data** to update accordingly.
 Sometimes notify is to call a function.
 Sometimes notify involves networking.
   - A more complex case: the derived data need to modified in a way that reflect to base data.
 This **violates single source-of-truth**.
 It's even more error-prone.
   - Even more complex: the client side need to reduce visible latency by predicting server side data, and wrong prediction need to be corrected by server side data.
 It not only violates single source-of-truth but also often require rollback mechanism.